 The common application includes the admission essay, activity log, and space for additional information.
-For transfer requirements, click here.
+Information for transfer students is available on our website.

 If you have any questions about the application process or the status of an application, feel free to contact us!